ASTRO-Strobel/python-import-issue/README.txt

-Small demo for python 3.10(.13) import issue when a package is installed in editable mode and a subfolder of the same name exists.
+Small demo for python 3.10(.13) "offending folder name" import issue.
+It triggers when a package is installed in editable mode and a subfolder of the same name exists.

 1. generate venv
 ./make_virtualenv <PATH_TO_PYTHON3.10>